 - The instructor may use signal phrases like, “There are three reasons…” or “There are two points of view…” These phrases alert you to significant points and help you structure your notes.

 - The instructor may review at the start of class or summarize at the end, giving you a chance to make sure you have the most important points.

-- Two other popular methods are the Outline Method and Mind Maps
+- Two other popular methods are the Split Page Method and Mind Maps

 Taking better notes is an essential element of making good grades.
 Use an organizational method that is comfortable for you, and avoid using shorthand that may be confusing later.
 Instead of trying to write every word the instructor says, make an effort to write down main points and key ideas.
 Taking better notes comes with practice, but the use of these techniques can help you take more organized and easily understood notes.

 About the Author To change this standard text, you have to enter some information about your self in the Dashboard -> Users -> Your Profile box.